eriklindernoren/PyTorch-YOLOv3/README.md

 print(boxes)
 ```

-For more advanced usage look at the method doc strings.
+For more advanced usage look at the method's doc strings.

 ## Credit